Updated September 2022

-What are the immigration status requirements for Medicaid and CHIP?
+What are the immigration-related eligibility requirements for Medicaid and CHIP?

 Categories of immigration statuses include:

-- Lawful Permanent Resident status (LPR, or green card)
+- Lawful Permanent Resident status (LPR, or green card holders)

 - Cuban/Haitian entrants

-- Individuals paroled into the United States, for a period of at least one year
+- Individuals paroled by the Department of Homeland Security (DHS), for a period of at least one year

 - Certain domestic violence survivors and their children and/or parents